top of page

 The layer beneath technique

-That is not inconsistency or lack of confidence.
-That is three body-reading systems responding to different conditions on different days.
-You cannot instruct someone out of proprioceptive overload or an interoceptive misread or a neuroceptive response to social pressure.
-But you can create the conditions, in your terrain choices, your pacing, the social safety of the group you hold, where those systems settle enough for the skiing that was always there to come back.
+That's not inconsistency or lack of confidence.
+That's three body-reading systems responding to different conditions on different days.
+You can't instruct someone out of proprioceptive overload or an interoceptive misread or a neuroceptive response to social pressure.
+But you can create the conditions, in your terrain choices, your pacing, the social safety of the group you hold, where those systems settle enough for the skiing that was always there to come to the fore again.

 It's not about getting your nerve back.
 It's about getting your choice back.